mautic/mautic-documentation/pages/05.Campaigns/02. Using Campaign Builder/01.Actions/docs.en.md

 2. The Delete Contact action also deletes the Campaign event log record about that contact.
 Therefore, though this action might always display 0% progress on the Campaign detail page, it could have deleted some Contacts.

-   The Delete contact action doesn't allow other campaign events to be connected to it.
-Since the contact won't exist after this action is triggered, no campaign events are connected to this action.
+   The Delete Contact action doesn't allow other Campaign events to be connected to it.
+Since the Contact will not exist after this action is triggered, Campaign events cannot be triggered after this point.